LaunchCodeEducation/web-fundamentals/studios/flicklist/1/walkthrough/README.md

 * What exactly is the application, and how does it "run"?
 * How do HTTP requests and responses work?
 * GET and POST requests types
-* Review of Python class syntax, and the `self` parameter
+* Review of Python class syntax, and the `self` parameter TODO Do we need to cover `self`?
+I removed it
 * Routes in a web application (i.e. how does a specific request get matched with a specific handler class based on the URL?)

 We'll also add a bit of code to display a new heading and a "Movie of the Day", which is really just a hard-coded string.
 You will make this more interesting during the studio.